-Real Estate Acquisitions Impairment Evaluation - Land Valued Using a Sales Comparison Approach Undiscounted Future Cash Flows
+Real Estate Impairment Evaluation - Undiscounted Future Cash Flows

-As described in Notes 2 and 3 to the consolidated financial statements, during 2022 the Company completed six Company's consolidated total real estate, acquisitions consisting net balance was \$1.2 billion as of five farms for a total purchase price December 31, 2023.
-As of \$65 million December 31, 2023, which consisted of \$30 million of land.
-Management allocates the purchase price of real estate to (i) the tangible assets acquired and liabilities assumed, consisting primarily of land, improvements (including irrigation and drainage systems), permanent plantings, and farm-related facilities and, if applicable, (ii) any identifiable intangible assets and liabilities, which primarily consist management concluded that none of the properties were impaired.
+As described in Notes 2 and 3 to the consolidated financial statements, the Company's consolidated total real estate, net balance was \$1.2 billion as of December 31, 2023 December 31, 2024.
+As During 2024, the Company recognized an impairment charge of December 31, 2023, management concluded that none of the properties were impaired. \$2.1 million.
 Management periodically reviews the carrying value of each property to determine whether indicators of impairment exist.
 If circumstances support the possibility of impairment, management prepares a projection of the total undiscounted future cash flows of the specific property (without interest charges), including net proceeds from disposition, if any, and compares them to the net book value of the property to determine whether the carrying value of the property is recoverable.
 In preparing the projection of undiscounted future cash flows, management estimates cap rates, rental rates, and property values, as applicable, using information obtained from market data and other comparable sources, such as recent sales data from comparable properties and broker quotes, and applies the undiscounted cash flows to the expected hold period.
-If impairment is indicated, the carrying value of above and below-market leases, in-place lease values, lease origination costs, and tenant relationships, based in each case on their fair values.
-Management's estimates of the property is written down to its estimated fair value are made based on management's best estimate of the property's discounted future cash flows using methods market-derived terms, such as a sales comparison approach, a cost approach, cap rates, discount rates, and either an income capitalization approach or discounted cash flow analysis, rental rates applied to the expected hold period.
+If impairment is indicated, the carrying value of the property is written down to its estimated fair value based on management's best estimate of the property's discounted future cash flows using market-derived terms, such as cap rates, discount rates, and rental rates applied to the expected hold period.

-The principal considerations for our determination that performing procedures relating to the purchase price allocations for undiscounted future cash flows used in the real estate acquisitions - land valued using a sales comparison approach impairment evaluation is a critical audit matter are (i) the significant judgment by management when developing the estimated fair value projection of the land, which in turn led to significant undiscounted future cash flows and (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating audit evidence relating management's significant assumptions related to the comparable sales used in the sales comparison approach used to value the land, cap rates, rental rates, property values, and expected hold periods.
+The principal considerations for our determination that performing procedures relating to the undiscounted future cash flows used in the real estate impairment evaluation is a critical audit matter are (i) the significant judgment by management when developing the projection of the undiscounted future cash flows and (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to the cap rates, rental rates property values, and expected hold periods.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to land valued using a sales comparison approach, management's real estate impairment evaluation, including controls over the projection of the undiscounted future cash flows.
-These procedures also included, among others (i) reading the purchase agreements; (ii) testing management's process for developing the estimated fair value projection of the land; undiscounted future cash flows; (iii) evaluating the appropriateness of the undiscounted cash flow model; (iv) testing the completeness and accuracy of underlying data used by management in estimating the fair value of the land; undiscounted cash flow model; and (v) evaluating the appropriateness of the sales comparison approach; and (vi) evaluating the reasonableness of the comparable sales significant assumptions used by management related to cap rates, rental rates, property values, and expected hold periods.
-Evaluating management's assumptions related to the sales comparison approach.
-Evaluating the reasonableness of the comparable sales cap rates, rental rates, property values, and expected hold periods involved evaluating whether the comparable sales assumptions used by management were reasonable considering (i) the consistency with (i) external market and industry data and (ii) previous real estate acquisitions, and (iii) whether the rental rates assumption was consistent with evidence obtained in other areas of the audit.
+These procedures included testing the effectiveness of controls relating to management's real estate impairment evaluation, including controls over the projection of the undiscounted future cash flows.
+These procedures also included, among others (i) testing management's process for developing the projection of the undiscounted future cash flows; (ii) evaluating the appropriateness of the undiscounted cash flow model; (iii) testing the completeness and accuracy of underlying data used in the undiscounted cash flow model; and (iv) evaluating the reasonableness of the significant assumptions used by management related to cap rates, rental rates property values, and expected hold holding periods.
+Evaluating management's assumptions related to the cap rates, rental rates property values, and expected hold holding periods involved evaluating whether the assumptions used by management were reasonable considering (i) the consistency with external market and industry data and (ii) whether the rental rates assumption was consistent with evidence obtained in other areas of the audit.

 /s/ PricewaterhouseCoopers LLP

-Washington, DC District of Columbia
+Washington, District of Columbia DC

-February 21, 2023 20, 2024
+February 20, 2024 19, 2025